srawan071/Apk-Utils/README.md

     ApkUtils.RequestInstallPermission();
 } else {
     Debug.Log("App has permission to install APKs.");
-}
-Notes
+}## Notes

-Android Permissions: This utility assumes that the necessary permissions to access external storage and install APKs have been requested and granted on Android devices.
+- **Android Permissions:** This utility assumes that the necessary permissions to access external storage and install APKs have been requested and granted on Android devices.
-Platform Support: This utility is designed to work specifically on Android and will not work on other platforms.
+- **Platform Support:** This utility is designed to work specifically on Android builds and will not work on other platforms.
-Error Handling: Methods like InstallApk and UninstallApp handle exceptions and errors internally and log appropriate messages to the Unity console.
+- **Error Handling:** Methods like `InstallApk` and `UninstallApp` handle exceptions and errors internally and log appropriate messages to the Unity console.
-API Level: The utility supports Android API level 21 and above for the installation and permission management functionality.
+- **API Level:** The utility supports Android API level 21 and above for the installation and permission management functionality.

-License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-vbnet
-Copy
-Edit

-Now the entire README is properly formatted with markdown!
-Let me know if you'd like to make any other changes.